sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-19-Fideicomiso-PART-I-Blood-Land-Revolution-The-Untold-Story-Behind-Mexico's-Foreign-Property-Laws.md

 ## The Los Cabos Experiment: From Fishing Village to Paradise

-While Mexico City lawyers were crafting legal frameworks, something magical was already happening at the tip of Baja California.
+While Mexico City lawyers were crafting legal frameworks, something magical was already happening <a href="/">in Los Cabos</a>.

 Los Cabos in 1970 was basically nowhere.
 A dusty fishing village where the desert meets the sea.
 No roads, no airport, no hotels.
 Just a few hundred locals making a living from the ocean.